merlindasumardi/pecahan-rupiah-react/README.md

 ## Build

-Run `` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `build/` directory.